devops-myway/My-DockerFile-Compose-Examples/Build-Context/build context.md

 ##### Build context

-The docker build and docker buildx build commands build Docker images from a Dockerfile and a context.
+The "docker build && docker buildx build" commands build Docker images from a Dockerfile and a context.

 The build context is the set of files that your build can access.